The Ultimate List of Christmas Baking Ideas

 Christmas Cakes and Desserts

 What is your go-to for Christmas dessert?
 Or Christmas Eve dessert?
 Truth be told, we are usually too full from both meals for a large dessert, so we typically graze on cookie trays.
-But if you’re looking for a fantastic holiday dessert, any of these cakes would make a fantastic choice!
+But if you’re looking for a fantastic holiday dessert, any of these cakes would make a wonderful choice!

 Behold, Christmas celebration cakes: